bytemaster/bytemaster.github.io/_posts/2015-12-30-Why-I-like-Ethereum.md

 ---

 I have said many negative things about Ethereum in the past, but today I would like to change that.
-Due to recent disputes within the BitShares ecosystem I have come to appriciate a certain qualities of Ethereum that the BitShares community could learn from.
+Due to recent disputes within the BitShares ecosystem I have come to appreciate a certain qualities of Ethereum that the BitShares community could learn from.

 <!--more-->